manisuec/techinsights/content/post/2021-07-30-timers-and-process-next-tick.md

 ---
 layout: post
-title: 'Nodejs Timers Demystified: A Guide to setTimeout, setImmediate & nextTick'
+title: "Nodejs Timers Explained: A Guide to setTimeout, setImmediate & nextTick"
 description: Explore Node.js timers and process.nextTick with this simplified guide.
 Understand how to use setTimeout, setImmediate, and nextTick effectively.
 date: 2021-07-30 00:00:00 +0530
 images: ['/img/posts/timers.png']